Fall garden show-off

 Why leave an ornamental tree standing all alone in your yard?
 Surround it with an island planting like this and you can guarantee a good look in every season without much work on your part!
 Fall is the perfect time to shop for and plant trees and shrubs — you might find great deals and get a good sense of each plant’s autumn display.
 Keep reading to learn more about this sunny planting that’ll tolerate well-drained to clay soil.

-Surround this crabapple with an island planting like this and you can guarantee a good look in every season!
-Although there’s plenty of spring and summer interest here with the flowering crabapple, spirea and bush honeysuckle, fall is when this bed reaches its peak.
+Although there is plenty of spring and summer interest here with the flowering crabapple, spirea and bush honeysuckle flowers and foliage, fall is when this bed reaches its peak.
 By then the foliage encore is in full swing, with deep red spirea, orange bush honeysuckle and yellow crabapple leaves.
 Add to that the bluebeard, dahlia, aster and black-eyed Susan flowers, and you have quite a show!